noahmirtes/job-search-engine/README.md

 - archives every returned search page in SQLite
 - keeps a normalized `jobs` table for deduped job records
 - remembers which query names a job came from
-- scores jobs with LLM-driven rules from `config/scoring.json`
+- scores jobs with LLM driven rules from `config/scoring.json`
-- adds a separate fit recommendation pass using your resume and ideal role text
+- adds a separate LLM driven fit recommendation pass using your resume and ideal role text
 - exports `.xlsx` reports to `config/reports/`
 - writes light operational logs to `config/worker.log`
 - falls back to `config/raw_response_backup/` if a raw response can't be written to SQLite